 Mix the flour, other dry ingredients and shortening together until the consistency of coarse cornmeal.
 Add the rest of the liquid ingredients and roll out onto a lightly floured surface until about ⅛ of an inch thick.
 Turn and roll out again.
 Try not to over handle the dough.
 Cut into 3-inch triangles or squares and drop, one at a time, into the deep hot fat.
 Baste with a spatula until brown on both sides.
 Makes about one dozen.
 Serve with honey butter.

-Another recipe that doesn’t use lard or buttermilk and is probably more in use than the more traditional one above, the following recipe can also be doubles if you are having a large gathering.
+Another recipe that doesn’t use lard or buttermilk and is probably more in use than the more traditional one above, the following recipe can also be doubled if you are having a large gathering.

 2 cups flour